webplatform/docs/tutorials/canvas_notearsgame/index.md

 Pro Tip: Be sure to run your app after making changes.
 If something breaks, it's a lot easier to track down when there's only a few lines of changes to debug.

-That's pretty cool for stationary text, but because we have a game loop already set up, we should be able to make it move quite easily.
+What you see now is pretty cool for stationary text, but because we have a game loop already set up, we should be able to make this text move quite easily.

  var textX = 50;